JN2187/Oscar_Race/Readme.md

 And finally all awards gathered in a single csv:
 - [Cinema_Awards](data/Cinema_Awards.csv)

-In the notebooks folder I have all the code I have used for each of the cleaning, web scraping, storage and visualization tasks.
+In the notebooks folder you can find the code I've used for each of the cleaning, web scraping, storage and visualization tasks.

-In the src folder I have a .py document called [support](src/support.py) where I collect all the functions that I've used in my project.
+In the src folder there is a .py document called [support](src/support.py) where all the functions that I have created for this project are collected.

 ## Examples